antcar112/algorithms-and-data-structures/src/data-structures/graph/README.md

 There are many, many different types of graphs.

 - Tree - A graph in which there are no cycles.
+This means that for any two nodes, there is only ever one path between them.
 - Undirected graph - Edges have no direction between vertices.
 All connections are 2-way.
 - Directed graph - Edges have a set direction between vertices.
 Connections can be either 1-way or 2-way.
 - Unweighted graph - Edges have no values assigned to them.